Sandpaper for Auto Body Work

 Extra Coarse: 24-Grit to 36-Grit

 Aside from grinding discs, sandpapers in the 24 to 36 range are the roughest of all grits.
-Typically, you’d use a grit of this intensity in projects where rough edges have formed along a panel.
+Typically, you’d use a grit of this intensity in projects with rough edges forming along a panel.

 For instance, if a car has been grazed along the side by a tree, a 24-grit piece of sandpaper could help even out the roughness.
-However, sandpaper of this intensity could leave needlessly rough scratches on an even, smooth coat of paint.
-Therefore, you should reserve the use of this grit on an automobile for extreme cases.
+However, sandpapers in this range can be too aggressive for smooth surfaces, leaving scratch marks.
+It’s best to reserve high-intensity grits for surfaces that demand heavy sanding to even out.

-Sandpaper in the 24 to 36-grit range is most appropriate for projects where the automobile has rough areas along the surface that need to be flattened out.
-For example, if you have an older car that has been given numerous overcoats, to the point where some of the layers have worn in places over time, the overall surfaces can be an inconsistent, caked-on mess.
-Not only will the car be tough to sand down to its metal, but there will also be certain spots that will need more intense sanding than other spots.
+Sandpaper in the 24 to 36-grit range is most appropriate for projects where the automobile has rough surface areas that need flattening.
+For example, older cars that have seen numerous overcoats with worn layers can have inconsistent surfaces.
+Not only will the car be tough to sand down to its metal, but there will also be certain spots that need more intense sanding than other spots.
 This is when grits in the 30s range are most useful.

-Once the caked-on paint has been largely stripped with a 24 or 36-grit sandpaper, you’ll then need to smooth out those areas with a higher-grit, less intense sandpaper.
-All that said, auto-sanding projects of this intensity are not the norm.
+Once you’ve stripped the caked-on paint with a 24- or 36-grit sandpaper, you’ll need to smooth out those areas with a higher-grit, less intense sandpaper.
+Remember, auto-sanding projects of this intensity are not the norm.
 Therefore, if you’re wondering what grit sandpaper to use for a car, the answer in most cases would be somewhere above this grit range.

 Pro Tip: If you’re sanding by hand, make sure to use a sanding block.
 Your hand places uneven pressure on the sheet, which can cause imperfections in the car’s surface.
 Wrapping a piece of sandpaper around a sanding block helps to provide even pressure along the length of the sheet — the difference in sanding quality will be immediately noticeable.